• Documentation

 2. Ensure you have the right permissions [mandatory]

-Ensure that the user who will be running the migration exists in the target Cloud site and has been granted Site Administrator permission.
+Ensure that the user running the migration exists in the target cloud site and is an organization admin and a product admin in the Confluence Cloud.

 3. Determine how you’ll migrate apps [mandatory]